Here's how NFL Sunday games highlighted racial inequality in the US

 Here's what unfolded during Sunday's games.

-Philadelphia Eagles vs Washington Football Team
+Philadelphia Eagles vs. Washington Football Team

-The Philadelphia Eagles remained in their locker room during the pregame playing of the National Anthem before their match against the Washington Football Team on Sunday.
+The Eagles remained in their locker room during the pregame playing of the National Anthem before their match against the Washington Football Team on Sunday.

 The two teams gathered on the field and locked arms during the playing of the hymn "Lift Every Voice and Sing," known as the Black National Anthem, sung by Grammy Award-winning Alicia Keys.
 The NFL had the song was played or performed before every game on opening weekend.
 After the song, the Eagles returned to their lockers while Washington players kneeled on the sideline for a moment of silence before going inside.